supgunjan/Keystroke_Authentication_Using_Autoencoder/README.md

 ## Running the project

-1.Clone the repository.
+1. Clone the repository.
-2.Go to data_gen folder and run datagen.py as follows:
+2. Go to data_gen folder and run datagen.py as follows:

 N = Number of times you want to write the password in 1 go. dataset_name = Name of the csv file which will bw generated for the original user.